RackEmApp/releasenotes/README.md

 This page displays the release note information for the RackEmApp Platform and the RackEmApp Mobile Application.
 To subscribe to changes in our release notes, you can watch [this GitHub Repository](https://github.com/RackEmApp/releasenotes).

 ---
+***Platform** - 15th May 2025*
+ - Fixed refereeing list error when a ref is assigned a match that has not had its entries determined yet
+ - Competition matches report
+ - Update logic for getting next match for improved performance
+ - Removed caching from getmyteams endpoint
+ - Improvements to table light operations, including showing the incurred costs when using pay as you go

 ***Platform** - 13th May 2025*
 - Fixed issue using Top Gun as ranking method not tie brekaing on the right average field
 - Fixed issue with presssing buttons in refree mode resulting in errors